Leah31115/cardamine_amara_genome_analysis/README.md

 sbatch moddotplot_regions_of_interest.sh
 ```

+Code provided by Josh Young, Leah Ellis, and Shixuan Liu.

 ### Translate genome
 The [gffread](https://github.com/gpertea/gffread) tool version 0.12.7 can be used to translate the genome sequence to generate a protein fasta file (Pertea and Pertea, 2020).
 [Install](https://github.com/gpertea/gffread#installation) gffread as described in their github.
 If you do not already have a genome annotation file, generate one using [Augustus](#genome-annotation) before running the [gffread.sh](https://github.com/Leah31115/cardamine_amara_genome_analysis/blob/main/gffread.sh) script using the following command.